kahing/goofys/README.md

   * `unlink` returns success even if file is not present
   * `fsync` is ignored, files are only flushed on `close`

-In addition to the items above, the following supportable but not yet implemented:
+In addition to the items above, the following are supportable but not yet implemented:
   * creating files larger than 1TB

 ## Compatibility with non-AWS S3